Monday, May 11, 2009

 One Flew Over the Cuckoo's Nest is set in an Oregon asylum, and serves as a study of the institutional process and the human mind.
 It was a direct product of Kesey's time working the graveyard shift as an orderly at a mental health facility in Menlo Park, California.
 Not only did he speak to the patients and witness the workings of the institution, he received electroconvulsive therapy and took psychoactive drugs (notably LSD, psilocybin, mescaline and DMT).
 From this, he became sympathetic toward the patients and from then on garnered enough information to write a book about mental illness and psychiatric health care and not be locked up himself.

-: Friday, January 30, 2009 @ 7:30pm
+Discussion Meeting: Friday, January 30, 2009 @ 7:30pm

 Host: Cecilia